luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 SLAM / VIO
 ----------

-Since Series 3 OAK cameras will have on-board quad-core ARM, it will be possible to run `VIO or SLAM software stacks <https://docs.luxonis.com/en/latest/pages/slam_oak/>`__ on the OAK camera itself.
-Sparse SLAM will be supported on-device, for dense SLAM additional host computing might be required (TBD).
+Since Series 3 OAK cameras has an on-board quad-core ARM, it will be possible to run `VIO or SLAM software stacks <https://docs.luxonis.com/en/latest/pages/slam_oak/>`__ on the OAK camera itself.
+Sparse SLAM is supported on-device, for dense SLAM additional host computing might be required (TBD).

 Enhanced Stereo Depth on RVC3
 #############################